 The standard metacognitive toolkit in English primary schools relies heavily on language: traffic light self-assessment, thumbs up or down, written learning reflections, and verbal think-alouds.
 These methods work well for learners with strong verbal processing.
 They create significant barriers for three groups.

-Young learners (5-7) often struggle with vocabulary to explain thinking.
-Asking them to write about difficulties requires complex reflection, says Vygotsky (1978).
-Writing can overshadow reflection, a challenge noted by Flavell (1979).
+Young learners (5-7) often do not yet have the vocabulary to explain their thinking.
+Asking them to write about difficulties needs complex reflection, says Vygotsky (1978).
+The writing task can get in the way of the reflection itself, a challenge noted by Flavell (1979).

-Second, learners with speech, language, and communication needs (SLCN) may understand their own learning perfectly well but struggle to express that understanding verbally.
+Second, learners with speech, language, and communication needs (SLCN) may understand their own learning well.
+But they may find it hard to explain that understanding in words.
 The EEF's guidance on metacognition acknowledges that "some learners may need additional support to develop the language of metacognition."
-Tactile approaches provide that support without requiring verbal fluency as a prerequisite.
+Tactile approaches give that support without making fluent speech a starting point.

-Antle (2011) showed tangible interfaces help learners grasp abstract ideas.
-Physical actions aided children in manipulating sound properties.
-Learners demonstrated understanding through movement, even without verbal explanation.
+Antle (2011) showed that tangible interfaces, or tools learners can touch and move, help learners grasp abstract ideas.
+Physical actions helped children change and explore sound properties.
+Learners showed understanding through movement, even without verbal explanation.
 This also applies to metacognition.

 Classroom Example: The Confidence Cube